Wild 7: Live action

 A live action drama series ran on NTV from 1972 to 1973.
 Despite being popular with TV viewers, it was forced to end after 25 episodes due to concerns of violence being shown.
 A live action film was released on December 21, 2011.

 Reception

-Tony Salvaggio of Comic Book Resources had said that Wild 7 was one of the best manga/anime from the 1960s and 1970s, similar to what Golgo 13 and Speed Racer had been through as they had fueled adventure to its readers and viewers.
-He had even pointed out that Wild 7 may have been the antithesis to the popularity of the A-Team.
+Tony Salvaggio of Comic Book Resources said that Wild 7 was one of the best manga/anime from the 1960s and 1970s, similar to what Golgo 13 and Speed Racer had been through as they had fueled adventure to its readers and viewers.
+He even pointed out that Wild 7 may have been the antithesis to the popularity of the A-Team.

-However, Mike Toole of Anime Jump had said that the OVA's character designs are so horrible that the manga artist may have been responsible for it.
+However, Mike Toole of Anime Jump said that the OVA's character designs are so horrible that the manga artist may have been responsible for it.
 But he later suggested that the director of the Wild 7 OVA, Kiyoshi Egami, should be held responsible for the OVA character design instead of Mikiya Mochizuki.